lassoan/SlicerTotalSegmentator/README.md

 - Click `Apply`
   - When this module is used the first time, it needs to download and install PyTorch and TotalSegmentator Python packages and weights for the AI models.
 This can take 5-10 minutes and several GB disk space.
   - If a GPU is available then results are computed within about 20 seconds in fast mode, and 1-2 minutes in normal mode.
 If computation is done on CPU then it may take up to 5-15 minutes in fast mode.
-- To display the segmentation in 3D: go to Data module and drag-and-drop the segmented into the 3D view.
+- To display the segmentation in 3D click the `Show 3D` button

 ## User interface